Dr. Richard Land

 Dr. Land has spoken on college campuses, in churches and in other forums across America on the crucial issues facing the American family in the twenty-first century.
 From 1980 until 1988, Dr. Land hosted a syndicated weekly radio program, Issues of the Eighties, which generated an enthusiastic response among listeners in many cities.

 He co-hosted from 1998 to 2013 a 30-minute nationally syndicated weekday radio talk show, For Faith & Family, heard on over 250 stations across the US and worldwide on the web.
-Currently he hosts a daily two-minute radio commentary on faith issues and how they relate to current issues, "Bringing Every Thought Captive," heard on over 400 stations nationwide.
-Dr. Land and leading Christian apologists discuss significant social, religious, and political topics on SES's "Bringing Every Thought Captive" TV program, which airs 8 p.m./ET on the NRB Network, available to over 47 million viewers.
+Currently he hosts a daily two-minute radio commentary on faith issues and how they relate to current issues, “Bringing Every Thought Captive,” heard on over 400 stations nationwide.
+In the show, he has talked about a lot of concurrent issues that are liable to influence the life of people, especially the Americans.
+For example, in an August episode, he spoke about whether the political atmosphere and changes in America are destroying the country life.
+If you view the previous episodes, it speaks about the impact and stories regarding the landing on moon.
+How faith might have helped the men while they made the historical marks is discussed by him Dr. Land and leading Christian apologists discuss significant social, religious, and political topics on SES’s “Bringing Every Thought Captive” TV program, which airs 8 p.m./ET on the NRB Network, available to over 47 million viewers.

 Dr. Land’s latest book, The Divided States of America?
 What Liberals and Conservatives Get Wrong About Faith and Politics is published by Thomas Nelson and was re-released in January 2011 with a new preface.